sage-scm/Flash/README.md

 ```

 This will run a series of benchmarks comparing Flash against popular file watchers like nodemon, watchexec, and cargo-watch.

+## Performance

+Flash is designed for speed.
+See our [performance benchmarks](PERFORMANCE.md) for detailed comparisons with other file watchers.

 ## Contributing